jag-k/pydantic-settings-export/README.md

 [![PyPI version](https://img.shields.io/pypi/v/pydantic-settings-export?logo=pypi&label=pydantic-settings-export)](https://pypi.org/project/pydantic-settings-export/)
 ![Pepy Total Downloads](https://img.shields.io/pepy/dt/pydantic-settings-export)

-*Export your Pydantic settings to a Markdown and .env.example files!*
+*Export your Pydantic settings to Markdown and .env.example files!*

 This package provides a way to use [pydantic](https://docs.pydantic.dev/) (and [pydantic-settings](https://docs.pydantic.dev/latest/concepts/pydantic_settings/)) models to generate a Markdown file with the settings and their descriptions, and a `.env.example` file with the settings and their default values.